F1LT3R/blog/_posts/2020-07-23-typescript-or-javascript.md

 I often wonder how many frontend engineers learn frameworks, libraries and supersets, yet never realize the awesome power of modern JavaScript.

-I love writing pure, enclosed objects, wrapped in the lexical scopes of first class functions, all the way down.; There's Very little magic, and a whole lot of beauty.
+I love writing pure, enclosed objects, wrapped in the lexical scopes of first class functions, all the way down; There's Very little magic, and a whole lot of beauty.

 If you want learn more about the inner workings of the code patterns above, read Kyle Simpson's excellent book series called, [You Don't Know JS (Yet)](https://github.com/getify/You-Dont-Know-JS).